PilkDrinker/PilkDots/README.md

 You can also changed your desired Wallpaper diretory in .config/waypaper/config.ini

-For the Theme to work in certain apps, you might need to add the theme's assets diretory to ~/.config/assets
+For the Theme to work in certain GTK apps, you might need to add the theme's assets diretory to ~/.config/assets

 ## Original work